Modes of adaptation

 Choose two of these texts and compare and contrast them.
 How does each address the topic at hand, “human adapters to climate change?”
 Do you find one to be more effective than the other in a) capturing your interest and b) delivering information?
 If so, why?

-- Brainstorm possible solutions from a global perspective to the problems your chosen community faces.
+- Choose one of the communities you read about, either in Kiribati, Bangladesh, India, Seattle, Tibet or Cambodia, and brainstorm possible solutions from a global perspective to the problems your chosen community faces.
 What can the world do about the issue of climate change for this community?

 - Brainstorm possible solutions from a local perspective.
-What can you do about the issue of climate change for this community?
+What can local citizens do about the issue of climate change for this community?

 Often, we think of climate change as something that may affect our grandchildren or great-grandchildren, and that any steps we take to mitigate the issue now will benefit the world of the future.